 Fairness is a critical part of our sustainability programme.
 For us, fairness is about upholding human rights, celebrating individuality and making sure everyone feels safe and respected in the workplace.

 Our commitment is to ensure everyone working on our behalf, in an environment we control, is given equal opportunities, protected from discrimination and paid at least the Real Living Wage.
-We’re committed to paying Living Wages throughout our activities by 2020 and are working closely with our supply chain partners to achieve this.

 What we've achieved